AdetunjiTejumade/customer_support_system/README.md

 - Rails 7.0.3
 - Postgres

-If you already fufill the requirements move the the installation section.
+If you already fulfill the requirements move the the installation section.

 ## Install Ruby
 Install ```ruby '3.0.0'``` using rvm follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rvm-on-ubuntu-20-04) to install rvm on ubuntu.